SNAP Benefits in Mississippi: How to Apply and Qualify

 Disaster Supplemental Nutrition Assistance Program (D-SNAP)

-After a federal disaster declaration, D-SNAP helps you buy groceries.
-You may qualify based on disaster-related losses, even if your income is normally too high for SNAP.
-Check the current status and apply at temporary sites.
+After a federally declared disaster, D-SNAP helps you buy groceries.
+It is for people who lived or worked in the disaster area and lost income or food.
+You may qualify even if your income is normally too high for SNAP.

 SNAP Replacement Benefits